 Llasan Yansan, brought a physical beauty to the world.
 Her appearance also brought great conflict to the orisa.
 Oya had eyes of amber they where large and round and very expressive.
 When the people made eye contact with her, they would fall under her spell.
 With her birth into the kingdom also came the breath of life and movement of air, great storms and tornadoes.

 Although she was female and feminine, She had a strong temperament and when she was forced to she would assume the personality of a masculine warrior in battle as well as lead others into war fighting as a equal at their side.
 Oya had the soul of a Continue reading

 Oya – Great Orisha goddess of Wind, Storms and Guardian Between Worlds

 Oya is a Great Yoruban Orisha.
 She is the goddess of Storms and Winds, and Her realm ranges from rainbows to thunder.
 Her name means “She Who Tore” in Yoruba.
 She can manifest as winds ranging from the gentlest breeze to the raging hurricane or cyclone.

 Oya is known as a fierce Warrior goddess and a strong Protectress of women, who call upon Her.
-It is She who assists us with rapid inner and outer transformation.
+She assists us with rapid inner and outer transformation.
 Oya, is about absolute change (especially for the good) and is not a slow or very patient energy.
 According to Luisah Teish in the book, Jambalaya, Continue reading

 Myth of mermaids is popular all around the world, but the African water spirit Mami Wata remained respected and celebrated from the time before the African nations came in contact with Europe, through the ages, and even up to today where she is venerated in West, Central, Southern Africa and the diaspora in Americas.
 She represented one of the most powerful goddesses in the African religion of Voudun (not to be mistaken to the newer and more heavily publicized Voodoo) and is today celebrated as a goddess that must be both loved and feared.